Lesson 1 of 5

 Reading Delta in Practice

-• Delta changes as the stock price moves -- keep monitoring after you open a trade.
+• Delta changes as the stock moves -- keep an eye on it after you open the trade.

 Quick Check